Crystal Springs of Napa Valley AVA

 Crystal Springs of Napa Valley is an American Viticultural Area (AVA) located in Napa County, California within the boundaries of the prestigious Napa Valley AVA.
-The 4117 acre wine appellation was established on November 15, 2024 as the nation's 275^{th}, the state's 154^{th} and the county's nineteenth AVA by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition from Steven Burgess, president of Burgess Cellars, Inc., submitted on behalf of local vineyard owners and winemakers proposing the viticultural area named "Crystal Springs of Napa Valley."
+The 4117 acre wine appellation was established as the nation's 275^{th}, the state's 154^{th} and the county's nineteenth AVA on November 16, 2024 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Steven Burgess, president of Burgess Cellars, Inc., on behalf of local vineyard owners and winemakers proposing the viticultural area named "Crystal Springs of Napa Valley."

-Crystal Springs is the seventeenth viticultural area established in the 120000 acre, 40-year-old, world-renown Napa Valley AVA that lies within the expansive multi-county North Coast appellation.
+Crystal Springs is the seventeenth viticultural area established in the 120000 acre, 40-year-old, world-renowned Napa Valley that lies within the expansive multi-county North Coast appellation.
 Crystal Springs does not overlap with any of the adjacent viticultural areas.
 TTB modified the proposed Crystal Springs and the existing Calistoga AVA boundaries responding to comments received during the petition review period.
-To accommodate an existing vineyard whose terroir matches the proposed AVA, approximately 11 acre of the Crystal Springs Vineyard, previously within the Calistoga AVA, and its remaining 6 acre were placed entirely within the Crystal Springs AVA borders.
-The comment noted the vineyard’s name displays association with the "Crystal Springs" name and shares a similar climate, hillside topography and soils of the AVA.
+To accommodate an existing vineyard whose terroir matches the proposed AVA, approximately 11 acre of the Crystal Springs Vineyard, previously within the Calistoga AVA, and its remaining 6 acre were placed entirely within the Crystal Springs appellation boundaries.
+The comment noted the vineyard's name denotes association with "Crystal Springs" and shares a similar climate, hillside topography and soils of the AVA.
 The vineyard elevations are between 500 and 1200 ft, which is within Crystal Springs' range of elevations above the floor of the Calistoga Valley and below the 1400 ft mountainous levels of the adjacent Howell Mountain AVA.
 At TTB's announcement, Crystal Springs encompasses only 4117 acre, with 30 vineyards cultivating about 230 acre, making it one of the smallest AVA in the country.